AetherRadio/X6100Control/README.md

 ## Licensing

-All code is licensed under the `SPDX-License-Identifier: LGPL-2.1-or-later`, unless explicitly stated otherwise.
+The code is licensed under the `SPDX-License-Identifier: LGPL-2.1-or-later`, unless explicitly stated otherwise.
-Further information can be found in the [`LICENSE`](./LICENSE) file.
 Files not supporting comments, and therefore not supporting license headers, are licensed under the same license, unless explicitly stated on accompanying information.